alexis77/aqf-test/README.md

     ```

-3. Add the server name in your system host file and flush your [DNS cache](https://www.hostinger.com/tutorials/how-to-flush-dns)
+3. Add the server name in your system hosts file and flush your [DNS cache](https://www.hostinger.com/tutorials/how-to-flush-dns)

+    Under Linux, please edit `/etc/hosts`.
+By default, please add the following
+    ```
+    127.0.0.1	aqf.localhost
+    ```

 4. Copy the `app/.env.dist` file to `app/.env`
     ```bash